Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 "**Mythra!**"

-"**Uphrhhh???**" She stopped speaking mindlessly, looking at the shadow of the girl whom was immersed in her loss.
-Jin was worried for her, called out,
+"**Uphrhhh???**" Did she spoke something wrong again?
+Clearly she didn't realize, but when she saw the figure immersed in her sadness, worried about her loss, she somewhat understood why she shouldn't have said that.

-"Lora..."
+Jin was worried about her state, called out, "Lora..."

 "It's...
 It's OK.
 Mother... could have run away somewhere safe..."
-Though she wasn't so sure herself, deep down.
-Though she don't want to believe what she feels deep down.
+She tried to persuade herself, although deep down in her gut, she felt the probability dwindling, but she yet don't want to believe, not until she receive the exact news.

 ---